Airbus A320 family

 Airbus A321-100 & A321-200

 The longest version of the family is the A321.
-It is easy recognisable by the large emergency exits, before and after the wings.
+It is easy recognisable by the large emergency exits, in front of and behind the wings.
 These are nearly as large as the normal passenger doors, and much larger than the overwing exits on the smaller A318, A319 and A320.
-It comes in two main versions, A321-100 and A321-200, which cannot be recognised from the outside.
+It comes in two main versions, A321-100 and A321-200, which cannot be mutually distinguished from the outside.

 Airbus A321P2F, A321PCF & A321SDF